One time, a manager showed me his maintenance log and said, “I feel like I’m always behind.” His gym was busy, but problems kept piling up.

 Some months, it felt like the bills were chasing me.
 Rent, utilities, staff pay, software fees—it all stacked up.

 Running a gym isn’t cheap.
 Even small changes, like switching cleaning products or running the AC longer, show up in the numbers.
+Partnering with an international gym equipment manufacturer can reduce procurement costs without compromising on durability, helping manage expenses long-term.

 When overhead keeps climbing, it’s easy to feel like you’re working hard just to stay afloat.